Denzel-Witbooi/denzel-witbooi/README.md

 # 💫 About Me:
 Hello there!
-I'm Denzel, a junior web developer with a passion for coding and a curiosity for data analysis.
-I've dipped my toes in various programming languages and technologies, but I'm particularly focused on C#.
-I believe in the power of technology to transform ideas into reality.
+I'm Denzel, a junior web developer with a passion for coding and for data analysis.
+I have experience in various programming languages and technologies, but I'm particularly focused on C# and analyzing various datasets to improve my understanding of manipulating and visualising data.

 ## 🚀 Quick Facts

 - 🔭 I'm currently working on improving my c# and web design skills
 - 🌱 Learning and experimenting with Blazor and Blazor WebAssembly
-- 📊 Data enthusiast: I love exploring data and uncovering hidden insights
+- 📊 Data enthusiast: I love exploring data and uncovering hidden insights and visualising
 - 🎯 Pursuing a career in web development and data analysis